nais/doc/docs/observability/alerts/README.md

 We use [Prometheus](https://prometheus.io/) to collect metrics, and can trigger alerts based on these metrics.
 Alerts are specified in their own Kubernetes resource called `alerts` as we have made our own operator called [Alerterator](https://github.com/nais/alerterator).

-This means that you can manage your alerts with `kubectl`, and that alerts are not tied to a specific app or namespace.
-Giving you more freedom to set up the necessary alerts for one or several apps.
-You can even make your own personal alert profile.

-Using `kubectl` you can add, update, and remove the alert resource.
-Adding and updating is done with the `kubectl apply -f alerts.yaml`, while delete is done either with `kubectl delete alert <alert-name>` and `kubectl delete -f alerts.yaml`.

-You can list alerts in the cluster with `kubectl get alerts` (singluar: `alert`, shorten: `al`), and describe a specific alert resource with `kubectl describe alert <alert-name>`.

 ## Getting started

 To get started using Alerts we need to have a yaml-file describing our rules.